riviox/RPInstaller/README.md

 ## License

 This project is licensed under the GNU General Public License v2.0.
-For more informa
+For more information, see the [LICENSE](LICENSE) file.